The Gate Recovery Programme

 As a Programme Director, Lecturer, and Clinical Supervisor at ICHAS—a leading Irish college specialising in all areas of Counselling and Psychotherapy including Addiction—James plays a key role in shaping the next generation of addiction counsellors.

-Holding a PhD, MA, and BA in psychology-related fields, his expertise and unique hands-on experience have come together to create The Gate Recovery Program, designed to provide real solutions for real recovery.
+Holding a PhD, MA, and BA in psychology-related fields, his expertise and unique hands-on experience have come together to create The Gate Recovery Programme, designed to provide real solutions for real recovery.

 Frequently Asked Questions